Existence of Integral $m$-Varifolds minimizing $\int |A|^p$ and $\int |H|^p$, $p>m$, in Riemannian Manifolds: Isoperimetric inequalities and compactness results

 We can assume that $|V_k|=1$ otherwise replace $V_k$ with the normalized varifold $\tilde{V}_k:=\frac{1}{|V_k|}V_k$ (observe that the second fundamental form is invariant under this rescaling of the measure and that $\int_{G_m(N)} F(x,P,A_k) dV_k= |V_k|\int_{G_m(N)} F(x,P,A_k) d\tilde{V}_k$).
 Hence

-Recall that $|V_k|=1$ so, from Banach-Alaoglu and Riestz Theorems, there exists a varifold $V$ such that, up to subsequences, $V_k \to V$ in varifold sense (i.e weak convergence of Radon measures on $G_m(N)$).
+Recall that $|V_k|=1$ so, from Banach-Alaoglu and Riesz Theorems, there exists a varifold $V$ such that, up to subsequences, $V_k \to V$ in varifold sense (i.e weak convergence of Radon measures on $G_m(N)$).
 Of course $|V|=\lim_k |V_k|=1$.

 Using the notation of \cite{Hu1} (see the Section \ref{AppVar}) we have that the measure-function pairs $(V_k,A_k)$ over $G_m(N)$, up to subsequences, satisfy the assumptions of Theorem \ref{thm:CompLsc}.
 From (i) of the mentioned Theorem \ref{thm:CompLsc}, it follows that there exists a measure-function pair $(V,\tilde{A})$ with values in $\Rst$ (i.e a Radon measure $V$ on $G_m(N)$ and a matrix valued function $\tilde{A}\in L^1_{loc}(V)$ ) such that $(V_k,A_k) \rightharpoonup (V,\tilde{A})$ (i.e $V_k \lfloor A_k \to V\lfloor \tilde{A}$ weak convergence of Radon vector valued measures).